jkrijthe/Rtsne/README.md

 Usage
 -----

-To use this package use the following code in R to run a simple example (to install, see below).
+After installing the package, use the following code to run a simple example (to install, see below).

 ``` r
 library(Rtsne) # Load package